Snivyn/shopify-bot/README.md

 This project is a work in progress.
 Its main goal is to automate the checkout process on any Shopify powered site given a few keywords.

 ### Usage
 Edit the fields under "USER SETTINGS" in the .py file.
-Keywords should be placed as a list, with each word seperated by a comma and placed within quotation marks.
+Keywords should be defined as a list, with each word seperated by a comma and placed within quotation marks.
 Some formatting is required for certain fields, as stated within the .py file.

 ### What can this project do?
 * Find all products on a given Shopify site